DFE-Digital/teaching-vacancies/documentation/hosting.md

 An org is divided into one or more [spaces](https://docs.cloud.service.gov.uk/orgs_spaces_users.html#spaces).
 A space is a shared location for developing, deploying and running apps and backing services.

-Teaching Vacancies has 5 spaces:
+Teaching Vacancies has 6 spaces:
 - teaching-vacancies-dev
-- teaching-vacancies-staging
+- teaching-vacancies-monitoring
 - teaching-vacancies-production
+- teaching-vacancies-prototype
 - teaching-vacancies-review
-- teaching-vacancies-monitoring
+- teaching-vacancies-staging

 During [onboarding](./onboarding.md) you will have been granted access to selected spaces and [roles](https://docs.cloud.service.gov.uk/orgs_spaces_users.html#users-and-user-roles):